Quantum Embedding Theories to Simulate Condensed Systems on Quantum Computers: Quantum Embedding Theories

-If we consider the super-cell of a solid in real space (i.e., we sample reciprocal space using only the $\Gamma$ point), the mapping of the active space to the impurity problem is exact and the hybridization vanishes, i.e., $\Delta = 0$.
-This specific case is known as the quantum impurity problem in the atomic limit~\cite{biermann2014,casula2012,krivenko2015}, where a single, non self-consistent solution of the impurity problem yields the electronic states of the active space.
-Assuming the interactions to be instantaneous, the solution of the impurity problem can be obtained by exact diagonalization (ED), which is equivalent to full configuration interaction (FCI).
-Under these specific conditions, the DMFT+GW embedding and QDET frameworks are identical.
-We note that while in DMFT the impurity problem with frequency-dependent interactions can be solved within the Langrangian formalism using quantum Monte-Carlo solvers~\cite{eidelstein2020,seth2016,werner2007,werner2010} or ED~\cite{medvedeva2017}, but additional approximations to the interactions within the active space are required for these solvers.
+In the following, we clarify the connection between DMFT+$GW$, SEET, and QDET with an instructive example, and we discuss how correlation effects are treated by the different methods.
+We consider a set of localized electronic states of a defect in an insulator or semiconductor in the dilute limit (i.e. in the limit where there is a single defect within the crystal and hence no interaction between defects is present).
+This specific case is known as the quantum impurity problem in the atomic limit~\cite{biermann2014,casula2012,krivenko2015}.
+Ground and excited states of some of these defects are of interest for the realization of qubits, that are building blocks of quantum technologies, including quantum sensing, computing, and communication~\cite{weber2010,seo2016,seo2017,ivady2018,dreyer2018,smart2019,anderson2019}.
+While defect states in semiconductors do not form correlated bands and hence are not commonly studied using DMFT-based frameworks, they represent a useful example to illustrate similarities and differences between methods.

-An embedding approach related to DMFT+GW, called DMFT+LDA@$\Gamma$ was recently proposed for the study of molecules and nanostructures~\cite{weber2014,boukhvalov2008,weber2013,turkowski2012}, where the environment is described using DFT in the local density approximation (LDA).
-In DMFT+LDA, an exact expression for the double-counting term is not available, and the interaction within the active space is described using effective Hubbard parameters, U and J.
+Consider a supercell of a periodic solid in real space and assume the reciprocal space is sampled using only the $\Gamma$=(0,0,0) point.
+The mapping of the active space (localized electronic states of the mean-field Hamiltonian) to the impurity problem is exact and the hybridization vanishes, i.e., $\Delta = 0$.
+As such, a single, non-self-consistent solution of the impurity problem yields the electronic states of the active space.
+Assuming the interactions to be instantaneous, the solution of the impurity problem can be obtained by exact diagonalization, which is equivalent to full configuration interaction (FCI).
+Under these specific conditions, the DMFT+$GW$ and QDET frameworks are identical.
+However, the properties that can be computed using these two frameworks and their respective regimes of validity do differ, due to the different approximations adopted in practice when carrying out calculations.
+Most notably, the two methods differ in their treatment of the impurity Hamiltonian: DMFT+$GW$ targets correlated bands in crystalline solids, where the onsite repulsion $U$ is the dominant term; hence the effective impurity Hamiltonian is commonly approximated by the Anderson impurity model~\cite{anderson1961} which only includes density-density repulsion terms.
+Some multi-orbital implementations of DMFT have been proposed in the literature, however they are rather challenging, from a computational standpoint~\cite{nomura2014,mizuno2021}.
+QDET, on the other hand, is specifically designed to compute neutral excitations of localized correlated states, where the treatment of exchange interactions is crucial (for example in multiplet excitations), and therefore no approximations to the effective Hamiltonian are applied.